monK87/d3assessment/README.md

 ## Hosted Version

-A temporary live version of the API exists at (...).
+A temporary live version of the API exists - the connection information is in the submission email.

 The API is not protected by some key, like a `x-api-key` header.
 In a proper deployment access should be protected through a key system.